marketingmavens/Marketing-Mavens-CodeIgniter-Template/README.md

 -----------------

 This includes files for PhpStorm code auto complete for CodeIgniter.
-All located in CI_code_completion, if you don't use PhpStorm you can remove these and you don't need this files on the live/production server.
+All located in CI_code_completion folder, if you don't use PhpStorm you can remove these and you don't need this files on the live/production server.

 If you use PhpStorm you'll need to mark the following files as Plain Text in PhpStorm.
 This is done by locating the files and right click and select 'Mark as Plain Text'

     /system/core/Controller.php
     /system/core/Controller.php